TigorSinaga/Who-I-Am/README.md

 - 👀 I’m interested in Music and Technology
 - 🌱 I’m currently learning FrontEnd Developing
 - 💞️ I’m looking to collaborate on GitHUb Community
-- 📫 How to reach me Dm me on Instagram @tigorsnaga
+- 📫 How to reach me: You can Chat me on Instagram @tigorsnaga
 -

 <!---